BEC3/Image-Analysis-old/README.md

 To-do:

-1. commend everything

-2. fix bugs for windows, make it work on lab computer

-3. fix bugs for partlyBEC
+1. fix bugs for partlyBEC

+2. connect to cicero